-Our non-standard auto premiums decreased year-over-year due to the rate changes implemented to address unprofitable results and increased policy liability limits mandated by Nevada and Arizona which led to a decrease in the number of vehicles insured.
+Our non-standard auto premiums decreased year-over-year.
+Rate changes implemented to address unprofitable results and increased policy liability limits mandated by Nevada and Arizona led to a decrease in the number of vehicles insured.
 In addition, the COVID-19 pandemic has negatively impacted policy counts in this segment.
-During the latter part of the second quarter, we have seen a modest increase in new business for the non-standard auto line of business.
+During the third quarter, we have seen a modest increase in new business for the non-standard auto line of business compared to the second quarter.